Frontiers of chaotic advection: Perspectives

-The community of researchers working on fundamentals and applications of chaotic advection has made great strides since the 1980's when the field began (although earlier works on the subject belong to Arnol'd and H\'enon in the 1960s).
-The field of applications has grown enormously, and its impact has been felt in many fields of science and engineering.
-Yet, although a number of three-dimensional studies have been done, we still do not have a complete theory, especially for time-dependent flows.
-Related to this are issues in visualization: working in $(3+1)$D presents great challenges in this direction.
-As we write in 2014, new frontiers are being explored.
+The community of researchers working on the fundamentals and applications of chaotic advection has made great strides since the 1980s when the field was thus named.
+Its impact has been felt in many fields of science and engineering and the area of applications has grown enormously.
+Yet, the theory is still incomplete and presents great challenges.
+Moreover, in spite of the hundreds of references cited covering a broad range of areas we are aware that important areas of interest to many possible readers are not covered in this review, such as those on non-Newtonian flows, transport in granular media, chemical reactions in chaotic flows, and so on.

+Key to advancing in this field is: developing a thorough understanding of laminar transport mechanisms in realistic fluid systems as used in industry, including non-Newtonian fluids, chemical reactions, aggregation processes; their rigorous experimental validation; further development of transport formalisms on the basis of principles from mathematical physics; their translation and integration into analysis and design strategies; and further development of numerical and experimental methods for transport studies.
+As we write, new frontiers are being explored.